 The tent is moving.
 The preshow picnics and riverside views are staying.

-The Hudson Valley Shakespeare Festival, a bucolic staple of New York summer theater at the Boscobel House and Gardens in Garrison, N.Y., will move about two miles south to a new — and permanent — home in 2022.
+The Hudson Valley Shakespeare, a bucolic staple of New York summer theater at the Boscobel House and Gardens in Garrison, N.Y., will move about two miles south to a new — and permanent — home in 2022.
 The sprawling performing arts campus is expected to feature an upgraded open-air structure, and, eventually, a second indoor stage and year-round performances.
 And, if such a thing is possible, even more gorgeous vistas.

 Kate Liberman, the festival’s managing director, said an acoustician who evaluated the new site initially had his doubts about the move.
 “He was like, ‘You already have the most beautiful space,’” she said.
 But then he paid a visit — and backtracked big time.
 “I was wrong,” he told her in a call while standing atop a ridge.
 “It’s even more spectacular than I could have imagined.”